unicef/publicgoods-accelerator-guide/docs/curriculum-topics-resources/additional-topics.md

 sidebar_position: 4
 ---

-# Additional Open Source Mentorship Topics & Resources (Project Management, Documentation..etc)
+# Project Management & Documentation

 Now that the startup knows which open source license to obtain, let's help set the startup for open source success!

-## Is your project source code already on a githosting platform?
+## Is your project source code already on a git-hosting platform?

 Below is taken as an example from UNICEF Innovation Fund: Standards and best practices for starting and Managing your open-source repository, and other related open-source documentation